Lathóg of Tír Chonaill

 Lathóg of Tír Chonaill (fl.
 9th century) was an Irish poet.

 Overview

-According to a tract seemingly composed well after the 9th century, Lathóg of Tír Chonaill was mother of the poet Flann mac Lonáin.
-Lathóg once advised Flann to be liberal and open-handed, because the ollamh is bound to give the same hospitality he receives (MacCana, 1974).
+According to a tract seemingly composed well after the 9th century, Lathóg of Tír Chonaill was the mother of the poet Flann mac Lonáin.
+Lathóg once advised Flann to be liberal and open-handed because the ollamh is bound to give the same hospitality he receives (MacCana, 1974).